 The coleus thrives in any type of commercial potting soil.
 Or you can make your own soil-based mixture by combining equal parts of compost, topsoil and sand.
 Sterilize the topsoil first by heating it on a tray at 200 degrees Fahrenheit for 20 minutes.
 For a soil-less mix, which tends to be less dense than soil-based ones and drains especially well, combine two parts peat moss, one part perlite and one part coarse sand.

 Water and Fertilizer

 When growing a coleus indoors, keep the soil evenly moist, watering the plant whenever the top inch of soil feels dry to the touch.
 If the plant's soil becomes completely dry for any period of time, leaves may wilt.
 If it stays dry, the coleus leaf may fall from the plant.
 It's also a good idea to place the coleus pot on a water-filled tray that contains pebbles to raise humidity in its vicinity.
 Make sure that the water level stays just below the top of the pebbles to avoid water-logged soil.

 Light and Temperature

 A coleus that's grown indoors does best in bright, indirect light, such as in front of a lightly curtained, south- or west-facing window.
 It can also tolerate a bit of direct sun, but protect it from strong summer sun, particularly when sited next to a window, which can scorch and burn the delicate leaves.
-This plant is tolerant of normal indoor temperatures, generally 65 to 75 degrees Fahrenheit, but could suffer if it's in a draft during the cold winter months; keep it well away from drafty windows and doors, and don't place it close to air conditioning vents in summertime.
+This plant is tolerant of normal indoor temperatures, generally 65 to 75 degrees Fahrenheit.
+But it could suffer if it's in a draft during the cold winter months.
+Keep it well away from drafty windows and doors, and don't place it close to air conditioning vents in the summertime.